Suspect dead, 2 Illinois cops wounded in exchange of gunfire

 Champaign police did not immediately release additional details on the shooting in the city about 130 miles (209 kilometers) south of Chicago.

+The (Champaign) News-Gazette reported that the shooting occurred at an apartment complex and it came days after Champaign Police Chief Anthony Cobb said he feared a shooting involving police could happen as the city deals with escalating gun violence.

+There have been about 85 reports of shots fired, and many injuries, in Champaign so far this year, the newspaper reported.

-The department said Illinois State Police will lead the investigation into the shooting, with assistance from Urbana police, the Champaign County Sheriff’s Office and the University of Illinois Police Department.
+Champaign police said Illinois State Police will lead the investigation into the shooting, with assistance from Urbana police, the Champaign County Sheriff’s Office and the University of Illinois Police Department.